James Rutherford (Australian pioneer)

-James Rutherford (24 October 1827 – 13 September 1911) was a transport pioneer in Australia.
+James Rutherford (24 October 1827 – 13 September 1911) was a transport pioneer in Australia, notably Cobb & Co.
+His business skills with Cobb & Co. were such it was said the company should have been called Rutherford & Co.

 Early life

-Rutherford was born in Amherst, Erie County, New York, U.S.A., second son of James Rutherford and his wife Hetty, née Milligan.
+Rutherford was born in Amherst, Erie County, New York, United States, second son of James Rutherford and his wife Hetty, née Milligan.

-Rutherford became a school-teacher and around 1852 decided to try his luck in the California Gold Rush, where his brother was.
-Unable to find a ship to take him there, Rutherford instead decided to travel to Australia.
+First a school-teacher, then c.
+1852 he decided to try his luck in the California Gold Rush, where his brother was.
+Unable to find a ship to take him there, Rutherford instead decided to travel to Australia for the Victorian gold rush.

-Career in Australia
+Australia

-Rutherford arrived at Melbourne on the Akbar on 20 June 1853 and worked on the Bendigo goldfields for a short time before becoming a contractor timber-cutter near Ferntree Gully, Victoria.
+Rutherford arrived at Melbourne on the Akbar on 20 June 1853 and worked on the Bendigo goldfields for a short time, before becoming a contractor timber-cutter near Ferntree Gully, Victoria.
 Rutherford then sailed to Brisbane and travelled overland back to Melbourne and on the way learnt a great deal about the country, and much about its horses, in which he traded for some years.

+Stage coaching

-The coaching business of Cobb and Co., which had been founded by some visitors from America a few years before, was in 1857 in the hands of Cyrus Hewitt and George Watson, who employed Rutherford to manage the Beechworth line.
-In 1861 Rutherford formed a syndicate (including Walter Russell Hall) and bought out Hewitt and Watson for the sum of £23,000.
+The coaching business of Cobb & Co., which had been founded by some visitors from America a few years before, was in 1857 in the hands of Cyrus Hewitt and George Watson, who employed Rutherford to manage the Beechworth line in the Victorian colony.
+In 1861 Rutherford formed a syndicate (including Walter Russell Hall and Alexander William Robertson) and bought out Hewitt and Watson for the sum of £23,000 (in excess of A$2.5M in 2020).

 Rutherford became general manager and the business steadily expanded.
+Reorganising the Victorian services, he also secured a mail delivery contract monopoly in the colony.
 He was an excellent manager, a fine judge of horses and men, and maintained good relations between the management and the employees.
-In June 1862 Rutherford moved ten coaches from the Castlemaine, Victoria Depot in Victoria to Bathurst, New South Wales and re-established the company's headquarters there.
-Extensions into Queensland were made in 1865, and the growth of the business was so great that by 1870 6,000 horses were harnessed each day and the coaches were travelling 28,000 miles a week.
-Rutherford, who lived at Bathurst from 1862, began acquiring station properties, which he managed himself with the most up-to-date means, and in 1873, with John Sutherland, and others including ironmaster Enoch Hughes, he founded the Eskbank Ironworks at Lithgow.
-This started with a capital of £100,000 all of which had been lost when Rutherford took over its management.
-Rutherford succeeded in making the ironworks pay its way, but there was little profit in it and the business was eventually sold to William Sandford.